Dammiegold/Youtube-Streamer-Analysis/README.md

 ## Project Overview

 This project provides a comprehensive analysis of the top 1,000 YouTube streamers.
-Using data on subscribers, visits, likes, comments, categories, and country distribution, I aimed to extract insights into the trends, performance metrics, and audience reach of top YouTube content creators.
+Using data on subscribers, visits, likes, comments, categories, and country distribution.
+I aimed to extract insights into the trends, performance metrics, and audience reach of top YouTube content creators.

 ## Dataset
 Name: Top 1000 YouTubers Statistics